deanwilson/aws-scripts/cfn-show.md

 # cfn-show #

-The cfn-show command provides a number of differnt views of a CloudFormation json templates contents.
+The cfn-show command provides a number of different views of a CloudFormation json templates contents.

 The basic command will display all the names of all resources in a given